Samuel Kamakau: Legacy

 BE IT RESOLVED by the House of Representatives of the Twenty-third Legislature of the State of Hawaii, Regular Session of 2005, that this body commemorates SAMUEL MANAIAKALANI KAMAKAU's contributions to memorializing Hawaiian history by proclaiming October 29, 2005, as SAMUEL MANAIAKALANI KAMAKAU Day.

 Works

 In 1961, the Kamehameha Schools Press published Kamakau's first two series as a book entitled Ruling Chiefs of Hawaiʻi.
 Three years later, in 1964, the Bishop Museum Press published his last series as a trilogy, entitled Ka Poʻe Kahiko: The People of Old, The Works of the People of Old: Nā Hana A Ka Poʻe Kahiko, and Tales and Traditions of the People of Old: Nā Moʻolelo A Ka Poʻe Kahiko.

 A revised edition of Ruling Chiefs of Hawaiʻi was published in 1992.

+A new compilation book of history articles written for Ka Nūpepa Kūʻokoʻa from October 1866 to February 1868 was released with new English translations by Puakea Nogelmeier in 2022 by Awaiaulu under the title Ke Kumu Aupuni: The Foundation of Hawaiian Nationhood.
+An exhibition of materials associated with this project was also made in the Honolulu Museum of Art from February to August 2024.